LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     if token.getLockedAmount(address, MODULE_ID_DPOS, TOKEN_ID_DPOS) != votedAmount:
         fail

-# set the initial delegates in the BFT module
+# Set the initial delegates in the BFT module
 initDelegates = genesisBlockAssetObject.genesisData.initDelegates
 bftWeights = [
     {"address": address, "bftWeight": 1}
     for address in initDelegates sorted by lexicographically by address ]

-# compute the initial BFT threshold
+# Compute the initial BFT threshold
 initBFTThreshold = floor(2/3 * length(initDelegates)) + 1

-# initialize the BFT module store
+# Initialize the BFT module store
 bft.setBFTParameters(initBFTThreshold,
                      initBFTThreshold,
                      bftWeights)

-# set the initial delegates in the validators module
+# Set the initial delegates in the validators module
 validators.setGeneratorList(initDelegates)

-# check that the snapshot only correspond to the last three rounds
+# Check that the snapshot only correspond to the last three rounds
 # note that if the genesis height == 0 and the snapshot store is non-empty, this will fail
 let h be the header height of the genesis block genesisRound = roundNumber(h)